Inside ‘freedom’s safest place’

 With “a true friend and champion in the White House,” the National Rifle Association holds its annual convention Photographs by Mark Peterson/Redux for CNNStory by AJ Willingham, CNN

-Beneath a giant poster of Wayne LaPierre, president of the National Rifle Association, tens of thousands of gun lovers are flocking to “freedom’s safest place.”
+Beneath a giant poster of Wayne LaPierre, executive vice president of the National Rifle Association, tens of thousands of gun lovers are flocking to “freedom’s safest place.”

 They’re here in Atlanta for the NRA’s annual convention, a Second Amendment forum wrapped in a stunning, sprawling gun show.